-To date we have published 64 poetry journals which are circulated amongst members and the public as well as a pocket size version that is distributed at synagogues, community centers and schools.
+To date we have published over 70 poetry journals which are circulated amongst members and the public as well as a pocket size version that is distributed at synagogues, community centers and schools.
 We also publish a poetry anthology in a variety of subjects.

 In addition to the poetry anthologies we have also published 7 books including that of Rabbi Menachem Froman (2015).

 Since the beginning of Mashiv HaRuach in 1994, we have held yearly literary events in Jerusalem and across the country attracting hundreds of participants.
 One of the remarkable outcomes of these events is the development of a new language connecting different 'worlds' around contemporary matters.

 This festival is Mashiv HaRuach's flagship program and is source of pride and inspiration.
 Held in December of each year since 1997, it brings together the country’s most loved and respected artists as well as Israel’s up and coming artists for 4 days of celebration.

 Mashiv HaRuach prides itself as being the 'home' of Jewish-Israeli cultural renewal.
 Among other frameworks, we operate the following learning groups: